Semantic-guided Automatic Natural Image Matting with Trimap Generation Network and Light-weight Non-local Attention: Appendices

 27 background videos are collected, either self-captured or from Background Matting~\cite{sengupta2020background}, to provide background images $\bar{B}$ for image composition in training.
-We use the similar GAN framework and the same configuration of discriminator as Background Matting~\cite{mao2017least,sengupta2020background} to train our generator Net-T-M-Real and discriminator $D$.
+We use the similar GAN framework and the same configuration of discriminator as Background Matting~\cite{mao2017least,sengupta2020background} to train our generator, JI-Real, and discriminator $D$.
 The overview of real data adaption architecture is shown in Fig.~\ref{fig:nettmreal}.
 For the generator, we minimize:

-where $\alpha$=Net-T-M-Real$(X,\theta_{Real})$, $\alpha$ means the refined alpha matte, $X$ denotes input image $I$ and its coarse segmentation, $\theta_{Real}$ is the weights of the Net-T-M-Real network, $\bar{B}$ is the given composite background image, $\lambda$ is 0.5 and reduced by $\frac{1}{2}$ every 10,000 iterations during training, and $L_{ce}$ is the cross-entropy loss of Net-T. For the discriminator, the loss function is
+where $\alpha$=JI-Real$(X,\theta_{Real})$, $\alpha$ means the refined alpha matte, $X$ denotes input image $I$ and its coarse segmentation, $\theta_{Real}$ is the weights of the JI-Real network, $\bar{B}$ is the given composite background image, $\lambda$ is 0.5 and reduced by $\frac{1}{2}$ every 10,000 iterations during training, and $L_{ce}$ is the cross-entropy loss of Net-T. For the discriminator, the loss function is

 where $\theta_{Disc}$ is the weights of the discriminator network.